hgonzago/DevSummit-presentations/Dev-Summit-2016/security/presentation.md

  - Multi-factor authentication
  - <span style="color:yellow">Application authentication</span>
  - <span style="color:yellow">Resource proxy</span>
- - Service proxy
+ - ArcGIS Online hosted proxy

 ---

 <!-- .slide: data-background="../../reveal.js/img/bg-5.png" -->

 ## **OAuth2: application authentication**

+- <span style="color:cyan">When would you want to use app authentication?</span>
+</br>Do not want users to have to log in to access application and/or content.
+- Access the following services:
+ - Geocoding
+ - Routing and Directions
+ - Demographic Data (GeoEnrichment)
+ - Esri Geotrigger Service
+ - Esri Premium Maps and Layers which require a subscription.
+ - Elevation Analysis

+---

+## **OAuth2: application authentication**

 - Users of the App are unknown to the ArcGIS platform
 - No login prompts
 - App logs in to the ArcGIS platform on behalf of itself
 - App must contain valid app credentials
-- App is responsible for keeping the app secret secure
+- Proxy is responsible for keeping the app secret secure

 ---